wenyfan/EFS/Matlab/README_MATLAB.md

 If you make use of this code in published work, please cite Fan *et al.* (2021).

 ## Installation
-The files are in Matlab script format and are ready to use in any operating system.
+The files are in Matlab script format and are ready for use in any operating system.

 ## Bugs
 Please report bugs, feature requests, and questions to wenyuanfan@ucsd.edu

+## Description
+### scratch_test.m
+An example toy code to call EFSmat functions to work with the EFS format.